๐Ÿง Resources for Generative AI & LLM

 • Ollama Tutorial 2: build your custom LLM with Ollama: The tutorial shows how to create a custom Python Instructor AI using Ollama by writing a Modelfile based on an open-source model like codellama:7b, adjusting parameters, and adding a system prompt to define its teaching style.
 It also explains deploying the model in the Chatbox AI interface for easier interaction, with guidance on security when connecting to remote Ollama services.

-๐Ÿ—‚๏ธ Context Engineering
+๐Ÿ—‚๏ธ Context Management

 ๐Ÿ”Š Speech & Text